mae-va/CINEREACT/README.md

 and now you have the latest stable version of node&npm.

-`npm i -g simple-react-app`  to install this package globally, from there you will be able to jumpstart as many boilerplates as you wish.

-`simple-react-app folderName`  to create a react boilerplate on the  `folderName`  folder.
-By default all dependencies are already installed, just  `cd folderName`  and start hacking.

-`yarn start`/`npm start`  to start dev server with hot reload, it's live on  `localhost:3000`.
+`npm start`  to start dev server with hot reload, it's live on  `localhost:3000`.

-`yarn run build`/`npm run build`  to build prod bundle, it includes both treeshaking and uglify to optimize the code as much as possible.

-`yarn test`/`npm test`  run the tests with Jest and Enzyme, by default the test included only check for the correct render of base components & routes, all are passing.

 ## Credits